Lake Isabella: Recreation

-The dam is operated by the U.S. Army Corps of Engineers and several recreation areas are located around the lake as a part of the Sequoia National Forest.
+Kern County Parks maintains law enforcement and rescue responsibilities on the lake.
+Several recreation areas are located around the lake as a part of the Sequoia National Forest.
+The U.S. Forest Service oversees the majority of the land that touches the shore including boat ramps, campgrounds, roadways, and leases to private vendors providing services.
 The nearby towns of Lake Isabella and Kernville receive economic benefit from tourism created by the Lake Isabella Recreation Area and the whitewater rafting attraction of the Upper and Lower Kern River.
+Lake Isabella can be reached by car from Bakersfield via state Highway 178 and from Delano via Highway 155.